brenwell/each-after/README.md

 # each-after

-A timing library for iterating through array's with an interval between each.
-It was intended for using with games when you need stepped animations for multiple elements.
+A library for **looping** through as array with a **delay** between each iteration.
+It was intended for usage with animations, for situations when multiple elements need to have their behaviour stepped.
 E.g. animating a grid of elements to create a visual pattern.
 It also offers the ability to immediately **stop** or **kill** a current iteration.

 ## Install